Xentrk/x3mRouting/README.md

 The domains collected will be stored in the **/opt/var/log/** directory using the same name as the output file with '_domains' concatenated at the end of the file name (e.g myfile_domains)

 The next step is to check the file for domains not related to the streaming service.
-These are domains generated by other applications on the LAN client you streamed from.
+These are domains generated by other applications on the LAN client you streamed from that may not be related to the streaming service.
 You don't have to use the fully qualified domain name.
 For example, the domain **occ-0-1077-1062.1.nflxso.net** would be entered as **nflxso.net**.
 Likewise, www.netflix.com would be entered as **netflix.com**.

 ### Validation and Troubleshooting
 #### IPSET lists